Case Study Banner

 5. Comprehend Task Details and Responsibilities: Users needed to clearly understand what each task entails and who is responsible for it.

-6. Access Information in a Compact, Digestible Format: The business needed the eSOP view to be shorter and more concise, avoiding long, cluttered documents.
+6. Access Information in a Compact, Digestible Format: eSOP view to be shorter and more concise, avoiding long, cluttered documents.

 Fidelity Image